on the twisting but scenic Vaslic Loop, heading east (and south) on

 you won't have far to look before you find the grave of a veteran.

-in many cemeteries, one family has a large number of veterans - and
+As in many cemeteries, one family has a large number of veterans -

-here it is the Family Adams which sent four family members to participate
+and here it is the Family Adams which sent four family members to

-is second with father (Pvt) Nathan Green having served in WWI
+The Green Family is second with father (Pvt) Nathan Green having served

 All but one man served in the Army and only two neglect to mention